-Method of Inspection Reason for Rejection The number and position of all obligatory mirrors must be checked: a) Mirror condition: A mirror reflecting surface a) Check the condition of each mirror reflecting surface and deteriorated or broken. whether a person sitting in the In such a position that a person driver's seat can see clearly to sitting in the driver's seat cannot b) Windscreen - View to the Front
+Method of Inspection Reason for Rejection The number and position of all obligatory mirrors must be checked: a) Mirror condition: A mirror reflecting surface a) Check the condition of each deteriorated or broken. mirror reflecting surface and whether a person sitting in the In such a position that a person driver's seat can see clearly to sitting in the driver's seat cannot the rear see clearly to the rear.

+b) Windscreen - View to the Front